flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_MULTIDIMENSIONAL_THINKING-AGENT_EXECUTION_PROTOCOL.md

 - Data structure changes
 - Error handling strategies
 - Complete dependency management
-- Testing approaches
+- Testing approaches:unitest, functional test, integration test, etc.

 **Mandatory Final Step**:
-Convert the entire plan into a numbered, sequential checklist, with each atomic operation as a separate item.
+- Convert the entire plan into a numbered, sequential checklist, with each atomic operation as a separate item.
+- Add to the "Implementation Plan" section of the [dev_progress.md]

 **Checklist Format**:
 ```